Transport in Warsaw: Inter-city rail

 The two intercity carriers maintaining connections to Warsaw are PKP Intercity (with Intercity, Eurocity, TLK trains) and Przewozy Regionalne (Regional Transfers) with RegioExpress, InterREGIO, and Regio trains).
 They both come from divided Polish State Railways.

-The Koleje Mazowieckie, KM (Mazovian Railroads) is the local carrier that was divided from former Polish State Railways (PKP, Polskie Koleje Państwowe) which serves the area of Mazovian Voivodeship.
+The Masovian Railways, KM (Mazovian Railroads) is the local carrier that was divided from former Polish State Railways (PKP, Polskie Koleje Państwowe) which serves the area of Mazovian Voivodeship.
 Its trains are mostly suburban and middle distant.
 KM operate EN57 class electric multiple units, mainly modernized to EN57AKM standard (modern interiors, drive inverters based on HV IGBTs, and so on), and modern EMU's like PESA ELF and Stadler FLIRT, which both are limited to 160 km/h.
 Besides, they operate double deck push-pulls with 4th generation Bombardier cars and TRAXX locomotives.
 The only long distant (but only seasonal) KM train Słoneczny (Sunny) to the Tricity often uses this type.
 Some DMUs are also used by KM on the least intensity lines in the eastern part of the voivodeship.

 Tickets of Polish rail carriers (PKP IC, PR, KM, KD, DB Schenker, SKM Tricity, SKM Warsaw) are not interchangeable.